Target Corporation (TGT): These Numbers Show Where NYSE:TGT Stock Is Going Next

 Sponsored

-The stock witnessed a 11.49% gain in the last 1 month and extending the period to 3 months gives it a 7.24%, and is 5.45% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.86% over the week and 3.30% over the month.
+The stock witnessed a 8.43% gain in the last 1 month and extending the period to 3 months gives it a -1.98%, and is -0.73% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.63% over the week and 3.03% over the month.

 Target Corporation (TGT) Analyst Forecasts